Albany White Collar Crime Lawyers

 - Wire fraud - electronically transmitting fraudulent information

-Penalties for White Collar Crime
+What are the Penalties for White Collar Crimes in New York?

 Even though white collar crimes do not involve direct physical violence, these offenses that usually take place in professional locations or business settings are still highly penalized.
 If a person has been convicted of a white collar crime, they are instantly embroiled in negative publicity and scandalized by the media.
 Following the prosecution, they could face damages that last a lifetime, which range from extreme fines to extensive sentences in prison, probation to the forfeiture of professional licenses.